joshb738/Kickstarter-Analysis/README.md

 ### Overview of Project

 ### Purpose
-The following anlysis was performed to analyze trends in Successful vs Unsuccessfful Kicktarter Campaigns.
+The following anlysis was performed to analyze trends of Successful vs Unsuccessfful Kicktarter Campaigns.

 ## Analysis and Challenges